Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ## Executive Summary<a name="executiveSummary"></a>
 This document lays out the business model and formation plans for the *Permissionless Software Foundation* (**PSF**).
-The Foundation is a community-oriented, highly automated, and legally-nonexistent organization who's purpose is to foster the <u>growth of open source software</u> and the <u>adoption of Bitcoin Cash</u> across the globe.
+The Foundation is a community-oriented, highly automated, and legally-nonexistent [decentralized autonomous organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) who's purpose is to foster the <u>growth of open source software</u> and the <u>adoption of Bitcoin Cash</u> across the globe.
 The PSF will offer a Simple Ledger Protocol (**SLP**) token on the Bitcoin Cash (**BCH**) network to self-fund the development of open source software, and reward contributors that help the organization grow.

 The focus of efforts will be on the software as a service (SaaS) business model, as that model lends itself best to the use of a native utility token.
 The use of SaaS software by end-users imbues the token with financial value.
 Many ideas are borrowed from [the Bancor whitepaper](https://github.com/Permissionless-Software-Foundation/token-liquidity/blob/master/docs/bancor-formulas/bancor-protocol-whitepaper.pdf), such as the concepts of token liquidity and forming a community that can self-fund through a native token.
 See [this video](https://youtu.be/LcbHTF3zCdI) for additional background.
 The *primary purpose of the token* is to fund developers and other contributors, in order to maintain and improve the SaaS software produced by the Foundation.

 When end-users pay for software services, the BCH they pay goes to burn tokens, and BCH is captured in a special [token-liquidity application](https://github.com/Permissionless-Software-Foundation/token-liquidity) (inspired by the Bancor whitepaper).
 The price of the token is pegged to BCH through the use of the token-liquidity app, which also maintains perfect liquidity between BCH and the token.
-Contributors are funded via token-grants, by existing token holders.
+Research, development, and maintenance are funded via token-grants, by existing token holders.
 The token-liquidity application allows contributors to exchange their tokens for BCH.

 As long as efforts by developers result in stable, valuable software services, the token will maintain its peg to BCH.
 New tokens are minted to fund developers, and old tokens are taken out of circulation through the burning mechanism of users consuming services.
 New tokens are directed by existing token holders to fund developer grants every three months.